cis-ds/course-site/content/notes/logistic-regression.markdown

 ## Number of Fisher Scoring iterations: 4
 ```

 The coefficients essentially tell us the relationship between each individual predictor and the response, **independent of other predictors**.
-So this model tells us the relationship between age and survival, after controlling for the effects of gender.
-Likewise, it also tells us the relationship between gender and survival, after controlling for the effects of age.
+So this model tells us the relationship between age and survival, after controlling for the effects of sex.
+Likewise, it also tells us the relationship between sex and survival, after controlling for the effects of age.
 To get a better visualization of this, let's use `data_grid()` and `add_predictions()` again:

 ```r